Vinality/Bootcamp-GoStack/README.md

 * Environment Variables
 * Sentry.io

+### Exercise
+In this exercise we had to add a feature to the API where a vendor could create an offer on an ad, followed by the buyer accepting the offer.
+The ad should, then, be updated as sold and should no longer show up on the listings (since it is now marked as sold).

-## Module 4 - AdonisJS Framework
+## Module 4 - AdonisJS Framework <a name="Module4"></a>
 In the fourth module we learned about the Node framework AdonisJS and its functionalities to quickly setup user auth, models and controllers

 What I learned:
 * AdonisJS routing
 * JWT Auth
 * File Upload
-* Postgres DB inside Adonis
+* Postgres relational modelling within Adonis
 * Docker for db containing
+* Adonis Validators
+* Redis and Kue for Jobs

 ### Exercise
-In this exercise we had to add a feature to the API where a vendor could create an offer on an ad, followed by the buyer accepting the offer.
-The ad should, then, be updated as sold and should no longer show up on the listings (since it is now marked as sold).
+The exercise for the fourth module consisted on building a REST API in Adonis to schedule appointments and showing them for the specific users that created them.

 # ReactJS <a name="ReactJS"></a>
 ## Module 1 - Introduction <a name="Module1React"></a>